microsoft/TailwindTraders-Website/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FTailwindTraders-Website%2Fmaster%2FDeploy%2Fdeployment.json"><img src="/Documents/Images/deploy-to-azure.png" alt="Deploy to Azure"/></a>

+To run the web locally, please [read the documentation](./Documents/README.md)

 # Repositories

 For this demo reference, we built several consumer and line-of-business applications and a set of backend services.
 You can find all repositories in the following locations: